RedHeadphone/Smart-Contract-Deploy-and-Verification/README.md

 # Smart contract Deploy and Verification

 This project demonstrates a basic Hardhat use case of deploying and verification of smart contract.
+It consist of boilerplate for hardhat config and deploy script.

 ### Commands